jwd83/VCR/README.md

 ## Features

+* reencode files to mp4 container (may fix playback in some browsers. new files end in .re.mp4
 * Autoplay your collection of audio and video files where supported by your browser.
 * Download shared files remotely.
 * Next and Previous buttons while in watch or listen mode